Skip to main content

 FlagDescription

---max-fix-attempts <n>Maximum verify-fix cycles (default: 2, max: 5)
+--max-fix-attempts <n>Maximum regenerate-then-recheck cycles (default: 2, clamped to 1–5)

 Recovery:

-• Missing: Run hatch3r update to regenerate
+• Missing: Run hatch3r sync to regenerate

 hatch3r clean